arung-northwestern/pyIsoP/docs/examples.rst

 Pore Structure Visualization
 ============================

-Visualize the pores using the vtk file with any tool with volume rendering features to understand the pore structure better.
+The binary vtk file can be used to visualize and elucidate complex pore structures.
+There are many softwares which can create volume and isosurface rendering from a vtk file.
 The image below is generated using Visit_ visualizer.
+We illustrated the complex pores of ZIF-4 using two isosurfaces at 20000 K (silver) and 0 K (brown).
 .. image:: ./images/zif-4.png
    :align: center
    :height: 600